Rowin Africa Safaris

 Camping and Picnicking.

 The beauty of camping is that you are in control of sleeping times, meal times, and even bath times.
-If you are working with a limited amount of time, picnicking works very well at night under the cover of the countless stars and the feeling of morning dew on your feet as you take in the crisp clean air in the morning as a reality that awaits you in the park.
+If you are working with a limited amount of time, picnicking works very well.
+At night under the cover of the countless stars and the feeling of morning dew on your feet, take in the crisp clean air in the morning as a reality that awaits you in the park.